 Of course, as with his more sophisticated instruments, the effects play a crucial role.
 There has not been an enormous paradigm shift in Frith's electric playing since Guitar Solos; it really is as much about the instrument's interplay with electronics as it is with the player's interplay with the instruments.
 And here too there's a certain humility, but also confidence, at work.
 Frith doesn't have all of his effects yoked together in a special box he can plug into an electrical outlet, nor does he have a sprawling all-in-one digital box specially designed for him or anything like that.
 His effects are, in a manner of speaking, a la carte; small boxes, powered by batteries, chained together via patchchords.
 And not all that many of them, either.
 For the homemades set, he performed in duo format, under the name Normal, with Sudhu Tewari, an electro-acoustic musician who also studied at Mills College.
 Tewari played what was termed"heavily assisted readymades."
 The the naked eye, these consisted of what looked like a solid-state amplifier/receiver with the faceplate removed, and dozens of screws and metal clips inserted into the top grate.
 I understand how this might sound intimidating, but the set was in fact rollicking.
 The first thing the audience heard was a spoken word sample of an aperçu about "control" and much of the dynamic of the subsequent fifty minutes of improvisation saw Frith simulating an effort to set a sonic agenda and Tewari exuberantly sawing through it.

 As music spaces go, the not-for-profit The Stone is what some might call ascetic.
 It doesn't serve refreshments of any kind, never mind booze.
 The place holds maybe seventy people comfortably, depending on how you define "comfortably," and (and this is the really exciting part) during the musical portions of the evening the management shuts off the air conditioning, more often than not.
 This information is likely to make readers who aren't conversant with this kind of music suspect the worst: that experimental arts really are po-faced, anti-pleasure, dedicated to humorless suffering.
 I dunno.
-There were dozens of generous laugh shared between the musicians throughout the evenings.
+There were dozens of generous laughs shared between the musicians throughout the evenings, more than a few of them shared by the audience.
 I was also intrigued to see a Portuguese family—from what I could gleaned, a man, his wife, their six-or-so-year-old daughter, and one of the adults' mom—attend each and every show that I was at, and have a blast.
 Takes all kinds to make, and better, a world, I guess.